 Chief Information Officer (CIO)

 The Chief Information Officer is responsible for UTC's entire Information Technology portfolio, including authority over the Information Security program and the performance and effectiveness of its program management.

-UTC's Senior Information Security Officer has the primary responsibility to carry out the CIO's security program plan.
-The SISO:
+UTC's Chief Information Security Officer has the primary responsibility to carry out the CIO's security program plan.
+The CISO:

 - Maintains UTC's Information Security Program.